Azure/ADX-in-a-Day-Lab1/README.md

   ![Screen capture 1](/assets/images/data_ingest.png)

   Make sure the cluster and the Database fields are correct.
-Select **New table**
+Select **Existing table**

   **Note**: We used an example table name as 'logsRaw' here.
 You can give any name to your table but be sure to use it in all your queries going forward.